Focal and Efficient IOU Loss for Accurate Bounding Box Regression: Experiments

 We first verify the effects of the weight for BBR, where the weight here controls the balance between the classification loss and BBR loss in object detection. \figurename~\ref{fig:weight1} shows that tuning the weight can improve the performance with gains of $1.1\%$ AP.
 The performance with a loss weight larger than $2.5$ starts to drop down.
 These results indicate that these outliers have a negative impact on the training process and we do not fully utilize the potential of the model architecture.
-We also conduct experiments with the IOU, GIOU, CIOU and EIOU losses in Table~\ref{tab:overall}.
-For fair comparisons, we set the weight for BBR to $2.5$.
-Experimental results show that the performance of other IOU-based losses is inferior to the proposed method.